CassandraRousseau/cart253/README.md

 # CART253 - Creative Computation I

 Cassandra's course work for CART253

 Hi folks!

-My name is Cassandra
+My name is Cassandra!

 Nice to meet you all!